-My goal with Animals at Home is to help refocus the reptile hobby towards individualized animal care.
+My goal with Animals at Home is to help refocus the pet hobby towards individualized animal care.
 I want to inspire people to talk about each of their animals.
 I want to learn about the individual animal, not about the genetics it carries.
 I want you to hear about the care you provide and about the enclosure it is in.

 I certainly do not have all the answers when it comes to husbandry, I am no expert and I learn something new everyday.
 My goal is to inspire others to push their limits of care.
 Your animals will reward you with your efforts.

-To inspire others push the limits of their animal husbandry by prompting the importance of high level and creative husbandry, individualized for each animal.
+To inspire others to push the limits of their animal husbandry by promoting the importance of high level and creative husbandry, individualized for each animal.

-Less industrialized, More individualized Animal Care within the Reptile Hobby.
+Less industrialized, More individualized Animal Care within the Pet Hobby.

 Encourage hobbyists to participate in conservation efforts by way of providing interesting content about animals in the wild.

 Educate the younger generation of young pet hobbyists and help inspire a future role as a researcher or conservationist.

 Entertain!
 I.e. provide interesting content for those who just want to learn more about the creatures we share the Earth with!

 The higher the quality of care, the more your animal will reward you with their fascinating natural behavior. -unknown

 PROBLEMS TO SOLVE: